1/7/2018 Coniston Old Man

 The forecast NE wind didn't quite work out.

 Having taken a shorter route I arrived mid-way up the south ridge of the bowl before the others to find a fresh, gusty wind that was well off to the north - in fact a due north wind.
 Try as I might I couldn't get a message to them to abort their walk as I felt it was blown out.
 So, when all else had failed I dumped my bag and walked to the top to meet them.
 Oddly, the wind strength seemed OK on top, even light in spells if still well off to the north.
 Undeterred, we laid out and by various stages we all decided to use the short north face that Great Coum fortunately provides - a new one for me and I guess the others too.
-It's not a great face, but it does add to the flexibilty of the site.
+It's not a great face, small, but it does add to the flexibilty of the site.

 (Note: It would have been possible to take off fairly near the cars, but we chanced on the farmer who said he didn't want anyone taking off inside the large electric fenced area - essentially most of the central section of the north facing bowls).